Homological Mirror Symmetry for Calabi-Yau hypersurfaces in projective space: Introduction

 where

-Actually, Orlov proved (see \cite[Theorem 3.11]{Orlov2009}) that there is an equivalence on the level of the homotopy categories, and it follows from work of Lunts and Orlov \cite{Lunts2010} on uniqueness of DG enhancements that this extends to a DG quasi-equivalence.
+\begin{remark2} Actually, Orlov proved \cite[Theorem 3.11]{Orlov2009} that there is a triangulated equivalence on the level of homotopy categories, and it follows from work of Lunts and Orlov \cite[Theorem 2.13]{Lunts2010} on uniqueness of DG enhancements that this extends to a DG quasi-equivalence.
+Recall that two DG categories $\mathscr{A}$ and $\mathscr{B}$ are said to be DG quasi-equivalent if there is a chain of DG functors between DG categories,

+such that each DG functor is a quasi-equivalence, i.e., its cohomology-level functor is an equivalence.
+Since any DG quasi-equivalence is {\it a fortiori} an $A_\infty$ quasi-equivalence, and any $A_\infty$ quasi-equivalence over a field admits an $A_\infty$ inverse up to homotopy (see, for example, \cite[Corollary 1.14]{Seidel2008}), DG quasi-equivalence is a stronger notion than $A_\infty$ quasi-equivalence. \end{remark2}